Paul Danan: Health and death

 Danan struggled with an addiction to vapes, cigarettes and cocaine.
 He said he experimented with ecstasy from the age of 14 and survived a heroin overdose in 2007.
 Danan said that he had been to rehab 17 times by 2022, and that he had spent "about £1 million on rehab and recovery" by then.
 In June 2024, Danan was hospitalised for respiratory failure caused by "obsessive" vape usage.
 He had to be given CPR by his family, before being admitted to ICU with pneumonia.
 Doctors warned him that if he continued smoking in any form, he risked being linked to an oxygen tank later in life.

 On 15 January 2025, Avon and Somerset Police attended an address in Brislington, Bristol, where Danan was pronounced dead, aged 46.
 His death was announced the following day, with a statement from his management giving no cause of death and saying that no further comments would be made.
 His death was not treated as suspicious.
-Following the inquest into his death on the 11 March 2025, it was announced he had died from a cocktail of drugs with heroin, methadone, pregabalin, cocaine and zopiclone found in his system, with a secondary finding of benzodiazepine.
+Following the inquest into his death on the 11 March 2025, it was announced he had died from a cocktail of drugs with heroin, methadone, pregabalin, cocaine and zopiclone found in his system, with a secondary finding of benzodiazepine use.